 We build our prices from the bottom up.
-This means that we start with the cost of a fair wage, then we add the cost of quality materials, and all other costs related to that product.
-That is our true cost.
+This means that we start with the cost of a fair wage, then we add the cost of quality materials and all other costs related to that product.
+This is our true cost.

 Materials; is the costs of the yarn, fabric, thread, dying and print from our regional suppliers.

 Labor; is the salary of the working hours from the beginning to the end of a product.

 Operations; is the maintenance of our machinery, quality check, local documents and labor of our production manager